The Vermont Statutes Online

 (3) encourage competition among oil and gas developers by the use of appropriate competitive bidding and leasing procedures in the granting of exploration and development rights;

-(4) provide for a program of development which will facilitate sound planning by both developers and all levels of government;
+(4) provide for a program of development that will facilitate sound planning by both developers and all levels of government;

 (5) give due consideration to the protection of the State's diverse natural, cultural, and social resources.